SonySemiconductorSolutions/aitrios-edge-mdt-tpc/README.md

 ```
 pip install ai_toolchain_tpc
 ```
-For installing the nightly version or installing from source, refer to the [installation guide](https://github.com/SonySemiconductorSolutions/IMX500-AI-Toolchain-TPC/blob/main/INSTALLATION.md).

 **Important note**: To use TPC, you’ll need to have Model-Compression-Toolkit (MCT) installed on your machine.
 If MCT is not already installed, the latest version will be automatically installed